Mass production of LCD displays can start in India in 18-24 months: Innolux | Headlines

 - India

-A joint venture of diversified group Vedanta and Taiwan-based Innolux can begin mass production of LCD displays in India in 18-24 months after receiving government approval, a senior official of Innolux said.
+A proposal of diversified group Vedanta with Taiwan-based Innolux as a technology provider can begin mass production of LCD displays in India in 18-24 months after receiving government approval, a senior official of Innolux said.

-Vedanta has formed a joint venture with Innolux as a technology partner to set up a display screen manufacturing unit at an estimated cost of USD 3-4 billion in the country.
+Vedanta has onboarded Innolux as a technology provider to set up a display screen manufacturing unit at an estimated cost of USD 3-4 billion in the country.

-The JV has submitted the proposal with the Ministry of Electronics and IT (Meity) under the programme for semiconductor and display fab ecosystem for incentives.
+Vedanta has submitted the proposal to the Ministry of Electronics and IT (Meity) under the programme for semiconductor and display fab ecosystem for incentives.

-Innolux President and COO, James Yang, who has an experience of project rollout, told PTI in an interview that the JV can begin the first phase of mass production of LCD displays within 24 months.
+Innolux President and COO, James Yang, who has experience of project rollout, told PTI in an interview that the venture can begin the first phase of mass production of LCD displays within 24 months.

 ''Once we decide to go, in 18 to 24 months, we can finish the first phase and start the mass production.
 Phase 2 might take another 6 to 9 months,'' Yang said.